 \section{Introduction}

-This paper deals with the problem of existence and classification of the quantizations of a complex contact manifold.
-Precisely, consider a complex contact manifold $(Y, \alpha)$, that is, a complex manifold $Y$ endowed with a projective 1-form $\alpha$ (an holomorphic section of the projective cotangent bundle $\pi\colon P^*Y \to Y$) such that $d\alpha|_H$ is non-degenerate, where $H$ denotes the codimension 1 subbundle of the tangent bundle $TY$ associated to $\alpha$.
-Let $\shl= \alpha^*\O_{P^*Y}(1)$ be the pull-back of the Serre sheaf on $P^*Y$: it is a locally free $\O_Y$-module of rank one endowed with the Lie bracket defined by $\alpha$ (the Lagrange bracket).
-Finally, denote by $\shs_Y$ the sheaf on $Y$ whose local sections are symbols, that is, series $\sum_{j=-\infty}^m f_j$ with $f_j\in\shl^{\tens j}$, satisfying some growth conditions.
-This is endowed with a natural filtration and the associated graded sheaf is the "homogeneous coordinates" ring $\O_Y^{hom}=\DSum_{m\in\Z} \shl^{\tens m}$.
+This paper deals with the problem of existence and classification for the quantizations of complex contact manifolds.

+Precisely, consider a complex contact manifold $(Y, \alpha)$, \emph{i.e.} a complex manifold $Y$ endowed with a projective 1-form $\alpha$ (a global section of the projective cotangent bundle $P^*Y \to Y$) such that $d\alpha|_H$ is non-degenerate, where $H$ denotes the codimension 1 sub-bundle of the tangent bundle associated to $\alpha$ via projective duality.
+Let $\shl= \alpha^*\O_{P^*Y}(1)$ be the pull-back of the relative Serre sheaf on $P^*Y$: it is a locally free $\O_Y$-module of rank 1 endowed with a Lie bracket induced by $\alpha$ (the Lagrange bracket).
+Finally, denote by $\shs_Y$ the sheaf on $Y$ whose local sections are symbols, \emph{i.e.} series $\sum_{j=-\infty}^m f_j$ with $f_j\in\shl^{\tens j}$ and satisfying some growth conditions. $\shs_Y$ is endowed with a natural filtration and the associated graded sheaf is the "homogeneous coordinates ring" $\O_Y^{hom}=\DSum_{m\in\Z} \shl^{\tens m}$.

-A (holomorphic) quantization algebra on $(Y,\alpha)$ is a sheaf of filtered algebras $\sha$ on $Y$ which has $\O_Y^{hom}$ as graded sheaf and which is locally isomorphic to $\shs_Y$ as filtered $\C$-modules, in such a way that the product $\star$ on $\shs_Y$ induced by that of $\sha$ is given by bidifferential operators and is compatible both with the algebra structure on $\O_{Y}$ and the Lie bracket on $\shl$ (that is to say, the algebra isomorphism $\gr (\sha)\simeq\O_Y^{hom}$ preserves the graduation and the Poisson structures, the latter being induced by the commutator and by the Lie bracket, respectively).
+A (holomorphic) quantization algebra on $(Y,\alpha)$ is a sheaf of algebras $\sha$ on $Y$ locally isomorphic to $\shs_Y$ as $\C_Y$-modules, in such a way that the product on $\shs_Y$ induced by that of $\sha$ is a formal bidifferential operator and is compatible both with the algebra structure on $\O_{Y}$ and with the Lie bracket on $\shl$.
+Such $\sha$ is naturally filtered with $\O_Y^{hom}$ as graded sheaf and the above compatibility conditions mean that $\Gr (\sha)\simeq\O_Y^{hom}$ is a graded algebra isomorphism commuting with the Poisson structures (induced by the commutator on the left-hand side and by the Lagrange bracket on the right-hand side).